Ubpa/UECS/doc/comparison.md

 ## 3. Systems

-no instantiation, just use static function `OnUpdate(Schedule&)`，you can register `SystemFunc`，set update order, dynamic change filter, etc.
+like Unity3D

 ### 3.1 Creating systems

-lifecycle: only support `OnUpdate`, because of no instantiation
+lifecycle: support `OnUpdate`, you can C++'s constructor and desturctor

 (TODO) shared component filter